NicolaPerin/ParallelProgramming/Week2/README.md

 Week2
-  - Adding dgemm to the matrix multiplication program + profiling
+  - Adding dgemm to the matrix multiplication program: done
+  - Profiling: to be done